thiagomgo/ansible-role-nginx/README.md

     nginx_remove_default_vhost: false

 Whether to remove the 'default' virtualhost configuration supplied by Nginx.
 Useful if you want the base `/` URL to be directed at one of your own virtual hosts configured in a separate .conf file.

-    nginx_vhosts_filename: "vhosts.conf"

-The filename to use to store vhosts configuration.
-If you run the role multiple times (e.g. include the role with `with_items`), you can change the name for each run, effectively creating a separate vhosts file per vhost configuration.

     nginx_upstreams: []